 Children and Adult Automaticity

-A child’s success with automaticity in relation to language is due to the fact that children do not become obsess with understanding all the various aspects of the grammar of a language.
+A child’s success with automaticity in relation to language is due to the fact that children do not become obsessed with understanding all the various aspects of the grammar of a language.
 Instead of examining tiny bits of the language a child will focus on using the language in various context.
 In other words, adults focus on grammar and rules which are hard to understand and remember while children focus on using the language without caring about the details.

 This is not to say that focus on details is bad it simply impedes quick communication.
 A child learns to speak but has a superficial understanding of the language.
 The adult is slow to speak but has a much richer understanding of the language.
-In other words, the child knows how to communicate but doesn’t know why they can say this or that while the adults often doesn’t know how to communicate but knows the why behind what they wish they could say.
+In other words, the child knows how to communicate but doesn’t know why they can say this or that while the adults often don’t know how to communicate but know the why behind what they wish they could say.

 Teaching for Automaticity

 If the goal of a language teacher is for students to be able to develop automaticity they should consider the following ideas.